dharma-byte/csforbeginners/GIT/introduction.md

 These are the steps we follow in order to edit or change the contents in the Repository.

-## Frequently used commands in GIT are as follows:
+## Frequently used commands in GIT are as follows

 git add <-filename->(adds info to the repository)